-Visitors from the Northern Hemisphere must laugh at Australians rugging up during our ‘winter’, when temperatures often only drop to the positively mild 20-degree mark.
-Even Melbourne and Hobart – cities renowned for their bitter winters by Australian standards – only dip to 13 degrees at their coldest, the sort of conditions you’d encounter in New York or Paris at Easter.
+Visitors from the northern hemisphere must laugh at Australians rugging up during winter when temperatures often only drop to the positively mild 20C (68F) mark.
+Even Melbourne and Hobart – cities renowned for their bitter winters by Australian standards – only dip to 13C (55F) at their coldest, the sort of conditions you’d encounter in New York or Paris at Easter.

 And you’ve got more than just three games of football to look forward to.
 Footy fever grips Australia every winter, especially the Australian Football League (AFL) in Melbourne, when crowds of up to 100,000 pack into the revered Melbourne Cricket Ground (MCG) to indulge in their sporting obsession.

 There’s something about chilly weather that makes you want to snuggle up in front of a fire with a beefy red wine – and Australia’s smorgasbord of world-class wine regions have got you covered.
-Margaret River south of Perth, Mudgee and the Hunter Valley outside Sydney, the Mornington Peninsula and the Yarra Valley near Melbourne and the Barossa Valley and McLaren Vale on Adelaide’s doorstep can all oblige you with a bottle.
+Margaret River south of Perth, Mudgee and the Hunter Valley outside Sydney, the Mornington Peninsula and the Yarra Valley near Melbourne, and the Barossa Valley and McLaren Vale on Adelaide’s doorstep can all oblige you with a bottle.

-Let’s be honest, summer is high season, and you’ll pay the price for the privilege of visiting Bondi Beach when it’s 30 degrees rather than 18.
-But budget travellers would be wise to book their ticket to Australia in the middle of the year when you’ll be able to snap up great deals on accommodation, in particular, as well as transport and tours.
+Summer is high season, and you’ll pay the price for the privilege of visiting Bondi Beach when it’s 30C (86F) rather than 18C (64F).
+Therefore, budget travellers would be wise to book their ticket to Australia in the middle of the year when you’ll be able to snap up great deals on accommodation, in particular, as well as transport and tours.